 Given the lack of industry regulation, unfortunately the burden falls on the client to discern which “coaches” are qualified and which are not.
 Many unsuspecting clients find themselves buying a service that, in actuality, the practitioner is not qualified to deliver.

-Despite the charlatans in our midst, please be assured: there are MANY highly skilled, highly qualified coaches – myself included – who are ready to serve you in the highest way.
+Despite the charlatans in our midst, be assured: there are many highly skilled, highly qualified coaches – myself included – who are ready to serve you in the highest way.

-Whether you join one of my programs and work with me, or someone else, here’s my recommendation: With so many coaches to choose from, ONLY hire those who have both professional coach training and a wealth of life experience.
+Whether you join one of my programs and decide to work with me or someone else … here’s my recommendation: With so many coaches to choose from, ONLY hire those who have both professional coach training and a wealth of life experience.

 To your success,